 Time in the sun and nature can have huge benefits for our mental well-being and overall health.
 A covered patio means you can enjoy time outside no matter the weather, so personalize your space to create the perfect oasis to unwind after a long day.

-Lounge furniture and curtains create a cozy environment, while water features can help you de-stress and meditate.
+Lounge furniture and curtains create a cozy environment, while water features or spas can help you de-stress and meditate.
 If you enjoy a good book or journaling for mindfulness, include a table and pens for you to practice every day.
 Whatever you need to relax is a great addition to your deck or patio.

 21. Go high tech